MarkEdmondson1234/serverless-R-API-appengine/README.md

 Mark Edmondson
 8/3/2017

-R + Docker + containerit + Google Build triggers + GitHub + Plumber + Swagger (OpenAPI) + Flexible App Engine + Google Cloud Endpoints = a serverless, scalable R API, that can be called by non-R SDKs, built in OAuth2 and auth keys and monitoring
+R + Docker + containerit + Google Build triggers + GitHub + Plumber + Swagger (OpenAPI) + Flexible Custom runtime App Engine + Google Cloud Endpoints = a serverless, scalable R API, that can be called by non-R SDKs, built in OAuth2 and auth keys and monitoring

 Deploy to App Engine
 --------------------